OpenGenus/cosmos/README.md

 >
 > Participate in [Checklist project](https://github.com/OpenGenus/checklist)

-> The universe of algorithm and data structures
+> The universe of algorithm and data structures - OpenGenus Cosmos

 **Cosmos** is your personal offline collection of every algorithm and data structure one will ever encounter and use in a lifetime.
 This provides solutions in various languages spanning `C`, `C++`, `Java`, `JavaScript`, `Swift`, `Python`, `Go` and others.